AdobeDocs/journey-optimizer-learn.en/help/decisioning/tutorials/create-audiences/create-web-form.md

 ---
 title: Create a web form
-description: Create a form in your HTML page that allows users to select their investment preference:
+description: Create a form in your HTML page that allows users to select their investment preference
 feature: Decisioning
 role: User
 level: Beginner